-The Pension Fund liability shown in the Balance Sheet as at 31 March 2023 stands at £10,668k compared with £47,186k the previous year.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2024 stands at £2,634k compared with £10,668k the previous year.
 This represents the liability to the Norfolk Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position as at 31 March 2023.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position as at 31 March 2024.

-The IAS 19 Balance Sheet position for the Council has improved considerably in 2022-23 and the IAS 19 pension deficit is smaller in monetary terms at 31 March 2023.
-Investment returns were lower than expected compared to last year's accounting assumptions which has led to a negative return on assets.
-However, liabilities have reduced markedly as a result of a change in actuarial assumptions, in particular a significant rise in the rate used to discount scheme liabilities compared to last year's assumption.
-This liability also includes the estimated impact of the Guaranteed Minimum Pension (GMP) indexation and the recent McCloud legal ruling.
+The IAS 19 Balance Sheet position for the Council has improved again in 2023-24 and the IAS 19 pension deficit is smaller in monetary terms at 31 March 2024.
+Investment returns were higher than expected compared to last year's accounting assumptions which has led to a positive return on assets.
+Liabilities have stayed about the same as last year as a result of a change in actuarial assumptions, in particular a small rise in the rate used to discount scheme liabilities compared to last year's assumption.
+This liability also includes the estimated impact of the Guaranteed Minimum Pension (GMP) indexation and the recent

+McCloud legal ruling.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Norfolk Pension Fund.
 These are highlighted in note 7.